sadiq81/AWSSimpleDBPersistence/README.md

 AWSSimpleDBPersistence
 ======================

-Persistence framework for Amazons SimpleDB framework in C#
+Persistence framework for Amazons SimpleDB framework in C#.
+This is a complete rewrite with inspiration from the Amazon .NET SDK but designed to work in Xamarin mobile applications.

 Setup: